junwatu/openai-tokens-dashboard/blog/README.md

     - The server-side will also interact with the OpenAI API to retrieve real-time token usage information and perform cost calculations.
     - The processed data will be sent back to the client-side as JSON responses, which will be used to update the dashboard's user interface.

-By following this architectural design, we can create a well-structured and scalable solution for the OpenAI API Tokens Usage Dashboard.
-It ensures a clear separation of concerns between the front-end and back-end, allows for easy integration with external APIs, and provides a solid foundation for future enhancements and additions to the dashboard.
+A clear separation of concerns between the front-end and back-end, allows for easy integration with external APIs, and provides a solid foundation for future enhancements and additions to the dashboard.